infracost/docs/docs/faq.md

 ## How does Infracost work?

 Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).
-There is also a SaaS product, [Infracost Cloud](/pricing/), that complements the open source CLI by giving teams advanced visibility and controls.
+There is also a SaaS product, <a href="https://www.infracost.io/pricing/" target="_self" rel="">Infracost Cloud</a>, that complements the open source CLI by giving teams advanced visibility and controls.
 When the CLI runs, it:

 1. **Extracts cost-related parameters**<br />